 One of three first-preference categories, EB-1A is very restrictive.
-The alien must show he or she is at the top of the field of endeavor, both by meeting certain criteria and by meeting an overall standard of “top few percent.”
-Typically aliens self-petition in this category, as neither job offer nor labor certification is required.
+The foreign national must show he or she is at the top of the field of endeavor, both by meeting certain criteria and by meeting an overall standard of "top few percent."
+Typically foreign nationals self-petition in this category, as neither job offer nor labor certification is required.
 However, the beneficiary must show he or she will be active in the field of extraordinary ability after admission to the U.S.

 - Lesser nationally or internationally recognized prizes or awards for excellence in the field of endeavor;

 - Membership in prestigious associations in the field (National Academies and the like.);

 - Published material about him or her personally in professional or major trade publications or other major media, relating to work in the field.

 - Participation, either individually or on a panel, as a judge of the work of others in the same or an allied field of specialization

 - Original scientific, scholarly, artistic, athletic, or business-related contributions of major significance in the field;